Context, Judgement, Deduction: Plain dependent type theory

 For identity types we need to be able to consider pairs of terms of the same type, this is why we begin by pulling back $\Sigma$ against itself.
 Call $\pi_1$, $\pi_2$ the corresponding projections and $diag:\duu\to\duu\times\duu$ the unique map such that $\pi_1 \circ diag = id = \pi_2 \circ diag$.

-\begin{defn}[Extensional $\mathsf{Id}$-types] A judgemental dependent type theory {\it with extensional $\mathsf{Id}$-types} is a jDTT as in \Cref{jdtt} having two additional rules $\mathsf{Id}$, $\mathsf{i}$ such that the diagram below is commutative and the upper square is a pullback.
+\begin{defn}[Extensional $\mathsf{Id}$-types] A plain dependent type theory {\it with extensional $\mathsf{Id}$-types} is a pDTT as in \Cref{jdtt} having two additional rules $\mathsf{Id}$, $\mathsf{i}$ such that the diagram below is commutative and the upper square is a pullback.

 \end{defn}